 A number of websites give instructions for drawing box plots using Excel but most do not include outliers.
 Therefore, I prefer the utility of Jon Peltier since it does handle outliers.
 Sites include:

-The following sites give instructions for creating multipanel charts in Excel:
+The following site provides a utility for creating multipanel charts in Excel:

 Bullet graphs are described in Information Dashboard Design by Stephen Few.
 Here are instructions for drawing bullet graphs as well as an inexpensive utility for drawing them:http://www.exceluser.com/catalog/landbullet1.htm